ChatGPT Web Model Runtime

 through tools.*.
 Direct tools remain available for simple steps: cccc_repo for

-read-only workspace inspection, cccc_repo_edit or cccc_apply_patch for edits,
+read-only workspace inspection/search, cccc_repo_edit or cccc_apply_patch for edits,

 cccc_exec_command/cccc_write_stdin for commands/tests, cccc_git for